top of page

 Delegates at a UN conference table with a backdrop of ocean plastic waste, symbolizing global efforts to combat pollution.

-UN’s Urgent Push: Finalizing a Global Plastics Treaty by 2024
+UN's Urgent Push: Finalising a Global Plastics Treaty by 2024

-To address the escalating plastic pollution crisis, the United Nations has scheduled an extra negotiating session in November 2024 in Uruguay to finalize a groundbreaking global plastics treaty.
-This session aims to bridge divides among nations and cement binding measures to reduce plastic’s environmental and health toll.
+To address the escalating plastic pollution crisis, the United Nations has scheduled an extra negotiating session for November 2024 in Uruguay to finalise a groundbreaking global plastics treaty.
+This session aims to bridge divides among nations and establish binding measures to mitigate the environmental and health impacts of plastic.

 Why This Treaty Matters